-Views of responsible officials and planned corrective actions: The District is developing a plan to address the unassigned fund balance exceeding 4% of the 2018-19 general fund budget.
-This plan will include assessing reserves that the District currently has and determining if additional funds can be allocated to those reserves and/or establishing additional reserves that would be useful to the District and can be funded using the excess unassigned fund balance.
+Views of responsible officials and planned corrective actions: The District will update its reserve plan to address the unassigned fund balance exceeding 4% of the 2019-20 general fund budget.
+This plan will continue to include assessing reserves that the District currently has and determining if additional funds can be allocated to those reserves and/or establishing additional reserves that would be useful to the District and can be funded using the excess unassigned fund balance.
 The District will also work to update its multi-year financial plan.